Keep public hearings for large housing projects in Santa Cruz. No Overlay District!

 THE OVERLAY DISTRICT ISSUE WAS REMOVED FROM THE AGENDA OF THE CITY COUNCIL MEETING ON JANUARY 27TH.
 IT WAS POSTPONED BECAUSE OF GRASSROOTS PUSHBACK.
 WE WILL POST THE NEW DATE OF THE CITY COUNCIL MEETING HERE ONCE IT IS ANNOUNCED.

 We are continuing to collect signatures.
-As of noon on March 4th, there are 652 people who have signed our online and paper petitions as residents of the City of Santa Cruz.
+As of April 24th, 2026 there are 704 people who have signed our online and paper petitions as residents of the City of Santa Cruz.

 PROTECT OUR NEIGHBORHOODS!